ajnirp/ajnirp.github.io/_posts/2015-7-21-Notes-Lambda-Calculus.md

     λ r n → Z n 0 (n S r)

-...er, wait a minute. `r` isn't a number.
-It's a function, so it needs an argument of its own.
-In this case, the argument to the recursive call is `n-1`, which in our lambda calculus is `P n`.
-So let's do that.
+...er, wait a minute. `r` isn't the *result* of our recursive call, it's just the function that makes the recursive call.
+So it needs an argument of its own.
+In this case, the argument should be `n-1`, which in our lambda calculus is `P n`.
+And so we get:

     λ r n → Z n 0 (n S (r (P n)))